Dry Eye Treatment

-- Plugs – One of the functions of a normal healthy tear film is to wash the surface of the eye and flush dirt, bacteria and other debris into small “drains” (called lacrimal puncta) located on the inner corner of our eyelids.
+A normal healthy tear film will wash the surface of the eye and flush dirt, bacteria and other debris into small “drains” (called lacrimal puncta) located on the inner corner of our eyelids.
 So one way to prevent excess loss of tears is to occlude or “plug” those puncta.
 Punctal plugs are tiny, biocompatible devices inserted into tear ducts to block drainage.

 Ophthalmologists will suggest taking natural supplements such as fish oil, flax seed oil and vitamin E — a combination can be found in TheraTears Nutrition capsules with Omega3.